Nderim Nexhipi

-Nderim Nexhipi (Ндерим Неџипи, born 22 May 1984) is a Macedonian football player of Albanian ethnicity now retired from football and working as a sports director at the current Champions of Kosovo FC Ballkani in the Kosovo Superliga.
-After a 17 years of professional football and more than 300 games in some different countries of Europe he decided to stop with his football activity.
-From Sloga Jugomagnat to Hertha BSC -- Wolfsburg, from Rabotnicki to Lierse, From Lierse to Qarabag he had some great teams during his career.
-He also holds Albanian citizenship.
+Nderim Nexhipi (Ндерим Неџипи; born 22 May 1984) is a Macedonian former professional footballer who played as an attacking midfielder and is currently the sporting director of Kosovo Superleague club Ballkani.

+Nexhipi began his football development at Sloga Jugomagnat, where he also started his senior career in 2000.
+After early progress in the Macedonian First League, he moved to Germany, joining Hertha BSC and later VfL Wolfsburg, gaining experience in the Bundesliga.
+He later returned on loan to Sloga Jugomagnat before establishing himself at Rabotnički, where he made over 100 league appearances and scored 27 goals between 2005 and 2008.

+In 2008, Nexhipi transferred to Belgian side Lierse, continuing his career in Western Europe.
+He then played for Qarabağ in Azerbaijan, before returning to the Balkans, where he had multiple spells with Shkëndija.
+His career also included stints at Vaslui in Romania, Partizani Tirana, Flamurtari and Korabi Peshkopi in Albania, where he acquired Albanian citizenship, and finally at Drita where he ended his career as a footballer.

+At international level, Nexhipi represented Macedonia at youth levels (U17, U19 and U21) and made one senior appearance for the Macedonia national team in 2012.

+After retiring as a player, Nexhipi transitioned into football administration, holding several executive roles.
+He served as sporting director of Kukësi (2019–2021), Ballkani (2021–2023), Manisa (2023) and Shkupi (2025).
+In 2025, he returned to Ballkani where he was reappointed sporting director.

 Club career

 When he was 7 years old he joined his first football club, Sloga Jugomagnat Skopje, where he proved to be very talented.
 Eventually Nexhipi was noticed by talent scouts at the Macedonia – 21.
 At the age of 17 and after a training week at Hertha Berlin, he received a professional contract 2001–2003.
 During the first season under coach Jürgen Röber, he played several matches for the German Cup and he was twice in the selection for the league.
 Huub Stevens took the helm on then but gave no Nexhipi opportunities, partly because of injuries.
 At the request of Röber Nexhipi moved in 2003 to VfL Wolfsburg.
 Rober, however, was dismissed after six months and replaced by Eric Gerets, but he did not Nexhipi aside.